 Ka’Awaloa – Captain Cook Monument Trail

 This is one of the more challenging hikes on the Big Island.
-And yet, at only four miles, it isn’t very long.
-Rolling rocks are a possibility on this hiking trail on the Big Island.
-So, stay alert.
+At only four miles, it isn’t very long.
+On the way down, it’s not too bad outside of loose rocks (you can thank the goats for those!)
+However, the ascent is fairly challenging.

 Location: Kealakekua Bay State Historical Park